Cornerstone Worli

 For buyers — at possession

-For tenants — before you pay any deposit
+For tenants — before any deposit

-Three checks every tenant should do:
+Three checks every Mumbai tenant should complete before paying any deposit:

 1. Owner verification — confirm the person letting the flat is the actual owner.
 Ask to see the share certificate and a recent property tax receipt.
+Match the name to government ID.

 For tenants — at the leave-and-licence